 But it does help to have your own understanding of some of these options, so let’s discover more about the differences between Intensive Outpatient Programs and General Outpatient Programs.

-Jewish Intensive Outpatient Programs provide a structured, supportive environment for continued standard outpatient programs without requiring that participants give up entire days or remain in a 24-hour residential rehab facility.
-For example, the IOP at Recovery at the Crosswords requires 10 hours of attendance at our facility each week, and sessions are scheduled during the day and evening to help individuals balance continued treatment with other life obligations, including work, school or caring for family members or children.
+A Jewish Intensive Outpatient Program provides a structured, supportive environment for continued treatment without requiring that participants give up entire days or remain in a 24-hour residential rehab facility.
+For example, the intensive outpatient program at Recovery at the Crosswords requires 10 hours of attendance at our facility each week, and sessions are scheduled during the day and evening to help individuals balance continued substance abuse treatment with other life obligations, including work, school or caring for family members or children.

-During intensive outpatient addiction treatment, you typically engage in a variety of sessions, including individual and group therapy sessions, which teach relapse prevention skills.
+During an intensive outpatient treatment program for addiction, you typically engage in a variety of sessions, including individual and group therapy sessions, which teach relapse prevention skills.
 These therapy sessions help you continue to learn about addiction and recovery and offer a chance to get support and assistance in dealing with mental health issues that can come up as you move through the process.

 Programs like Alcoholics Anonymous are designed for IOP.
-During IOP, you may also participate in recreational therapy programs designed to encourage healthier coping mechanisms, develop new skill sets and build your confidence.
+During an intensive outpatient program, you may also participate in recreational therapy programs designed to encourage healthier coping mechanisms, develop new skill sets and build your confidence.
 Specifically, within a Jewish-focused IOP program, you will participate in worship services that don’t compromise on their values or halachot gedolot.

 Jewish General Outpatient Programs usually involve a reduced number of hours spent in sessions.
 For example, GOP at Recovery at the Crossroads requires one to three hours of time spent at the facility, typically in individual or group counseling.
 Outpatient services, like GOP, are fantastic for those feeling confident and ready to step back into the community.
 That may include working a full-time job, parenting children full-time, returning to school, or rabbinical studies.

-General outpatient programs are usually considered the step-down from Intensive Outpatient treatment.
+A general outpatient treatment program is usually considered the step-down from an Intensive outpatient program.
 Step-down refers to the process of leaving one level of addiction treatment and moving into the next and lower level.
 You can work your way from inpatient rehab all the way to aftercare and day-to-day life by stepping down through various program formats.

-Both programs are designed to help you work through the recovery process at critical times — or crossroads — in your journey.
+An intensive outpatient program and a general outpatient treatment program are designed to help you work through the recovery process at critical times — or crossroads — in your journey.
 They both include treatment that meets your needs at the moment while also preparing you for success with sobriety in the future.
-Both IOP and GOP are also recognized and valid treatment methods that may be covered by your insurance plan, reducing the out-of-pocket costs you might incur seeking treatment.
+Both IOP and GOP are also recognized and valid treatment methods that may be covered by your insurance plan, reducing the out-of-pocket costs you might incur when seeking treatment.

 Recovery at the Crossroads accepts most major insurance plans, so call us today to start the insurance verification process to find out which treatments may be covered by your plan.

-How Do You Decide Which Treatment Option Is Right for You?
+How Do You Decide If an Outpatient Program Is Right for You?

-A common approach to treatment includes the following steps:
+A common approach to addiction treatment includes the following steps: